 The Global Lounge is a central hub for all students, home and international, to get together through social events and cultural celebrations, providing the chance to meet new friends, share experiences and explore the global opportunties available at Bristol.

-Bristol was voted best place to live in the UK ('Best Places to Live 2017' The Sunday Times) - it's a safe and friendly city, brimming with arts, innovation and culture.
+Bristol was named by the Sunday Times as one of the best places to live in the Southwest for 2023.
+It's a safe and friendly city, brimming with arts, innovation and culture.
 Well located in the UK it offers a great student experience.

 - We offer a range of careers and employability initiatives, helping you prioritise your career.